IdentityServer/IdentityServer4/docs/quickstarts/8_entity_framework.rst

     }

 Now if you run the IdentityServer project, the database should be created and seeded with the quickstart configuration data.
-You should be able to use SqlServer Management Studio or Visual Studio to connect and inspect the data.
+You should be able to use SQL Server Management Studio or Visual Studio to connect and inspect the data.

 .. image:: images/8_database.png